KannonZenetism/zenetism-field-physics/structural-physics/SP10-ritual-energetics-and-integration-protocols.md

 #### 3.3.1 Architectural Seals (Broadest Scope)

 > **Definition (Architectural Seal):**
-> A seal that operates at the level of an entire structural system — a framework, a canonical body, or a fundamental principle.
+> A seal that operates at the scale of an entire structural system — a framework, a canonical body, or a fundamental principle.
 The Architectural Seal establishes coherence boundaries around a complete edifice of structural relations.

 **Properties:**
 - Scope: Entire framework or system